nmsaamgov/nmsaamgov.github.io/c/governance/gov_charter.md

 ### IV.2.3 Chairperson as Member

-The chairperson of the committee shall be a member of the committee
+The chairperson of the committee shall be a member of the committee.

 ### IV.2.4 Ex-Officio Members